companieshouse/efs-submission-api/README.md

 1. Run `tilt up` and wait for all services to start

-The database is populated with potentially old data.
-If you need the most up to date categories, forms, or payment templates; follow step 6 of the vagrant setup.
+**note**: The database is populated with potentially old data.
+If you need the most up to date categories, forms, or payment templates; follow step 6 of the vagrant setup, or enable development mode.

 ### To make local changes